ProjectLibertyLabs/graph-sdk/config/README.md

 #### Supported `Environments` and their corresponding configurations:
 - `Mainnet`: This environment corresponds to the **production** settings.
 It is used for live deployments and real-world usage.
+- `TestnetPaseo`: This environment represents **staging** settings.
+It is typically used for pre-production testing and validation before deployment to the production environment.
-- `Rococo`: This environment represents the **staging** settings.
+- `Rococo`: This environment represents **staging** settings.
 It is typically used for pre-production testing and validation before deployment to the production environment.
 - `Dev`: This environment is specifically designed for **local** development and testing purposes.
 It allows developers to experiment and iterate on their code locally without affecting the production or staging environments.